controlm/automation-api-community-solutions/601-integration-with-ides-and-code-editors/notepad++-additional-examples.md

 NPP_OPEN $(TMP_FILE)
 cmd /c del $(TMP_FILE)
 ```
-* Select the folder name before running the action.
+* Highlight the **folder** name before running the operation
-* It will open a temp file containing the imported folder.
+* It will open a temp file containing the imported folder in JSON format
-* Import could also be retrieved in XML format (ctm deploy jobs::get XML -s “…”).

 ### Delete selected folder
 ```